Off the back of this, he started something new: The #BigWillieChallenge. The rules are simple:

 - Training with progressive overload 3 to 4 days a week

 - Walking 8-10,000 steps a day

 - 1g carbs = 4 calories

 - 1g fat = 9 calories

-Here’s an example of how you may set it up (only to help visualise how it may look):
+Here’s an example of how you may set it up (just to help you visualise how it could look):